SavareelFarand/nasa-eonet-analytics-data-pipeline/README.md

 pip install requests ijson geopandas pandas matplotlib
 ```

-The EEZ Land Union dataset is already included in this repository and requires no additional installation.
+The EEZ Land Union dataset is already included in this repository and requires no additional installation

 ## Usage
 The project consist of three connected programs: